dariasmyr/dariasmyr/README.md

 ### <a href="https://gitlab.com/daria_smyr/data-analytics-template" target="_new">Data Analytics Template</a>

-Core libraries and techniques: TypeScript, NeDb, Prisma JS, SQLite, Jest, Eslint
+Core libraries and techniques: Node JS, TypeScript, NeDb, Prisma JS, SQLite, Jest, Eslint

 This template provides a quick and easy solution for connecting to NeDB database, operating with data through separate modules, and saving results with Prisma ORM.
 The template is written in TypeScript and includes a logger service and